Government of Hong Kong: Deputy ministers and political assistants

-Financial Secretary

-The Financial Secretary is responsible for preparing the Government Budget in accordance with the Chief Executive's agenda in the policy address, ensuring fiscal policies are in accordance to the Public Finance Ordinance.
-The secretary has to estimate of revenue and expenditure before the Legislative Council each year, and to deliver an annual budget to the Legislative Council, outlining the government's budgetary proposals and moving the appropriation bills.
-The current FS is Paul Chan Mo-po.

-Secretary for Justice

-The Secretary for Justice is responsible for prosecutions and legal matters and heads the Department of Justice.
-The current Secretary for Justice is Teresa Cheng.
+Structure

+The government takes the form of a three-tier structure, which was first put in place by Governor Murray MacLehose following the recommendations in the McKinsey Report.

+The executive as a whole is led by the Chief Executive, who is supported by his three most senior ministers: the Chief Secretary, Financial Secretary and Secretary for Justice.
+Constitutionally known as the "secretaries of departments", they each oversee multiple policy bureaux and agencies, except for the secretary for justice, who only heads the Department of Justice.
+The policy bureaux are in turn led by policy secretaries, who are politically appointed ministers.
+The heads of the bureaux are supported by permanent secretaries, who are the highest-ranking civil servants in the bureaux.
+The final layer consists of departments, which are overseen by the bureaux, and are led by politically neutral civil servants.

-Policy bureaux (ministries) and government departments
+Policy bureaux and departments

 The hierarchical structure of the government secretariat and government departments in Chief Executive John Lee's administration since 1 July 2022 is as follows:

 Office of the Chief Executive

 The Office of the Chief Executive is responsible for ensuring the Chief Executive receives the best advice and support for formulating and co-ordinating policies.
 It is headed by the Director of the Chief Executive's Office, who would sit in meetings of the Executive Council.

 The Policy Innovation and Co-ordination Office, Independent Commission Against Corruption, Audit Commission, Office of the Ombudsman and Public Service Commission report to the Chief Executive directly.